beaubreedlove/FantasyFootball/rules.md

     1. Regular Season Standings
         1. If less than 4 weeks are completed, regular season standings will be based solely on total points.
         1. If less than 8 weeks are completed, there will be no tie breakers for regular season standings.
 Instead any prize paid to a specific standing will be split by all teams who tied for that position.
-        1. If less than 13 weeks are completed, head to head tie breakers will only be used if all teams being compared played the same number of head to head games.
+        1. If less than 14 weeks are completed, head to head tie breakers will only be used if all teams being compared played the same number of head to head games.
+1. <a id="time">Timezones</a>
+    1. All times in these rules are Easter Standard Time unless otherwise stated.